Last updated on 31st October 2023

 The video also ends on a strong note by directly addressing customers’ concerns about the security of the service.

-Onboarding is such an important part of a customer’s journey with your brand.
+Onboarding is critically important to your brand’s customer journey.
 Those first few interactions have the power to either turn someone into a lifelong fan, or turn them away.
-With a clear and engaging customer education video you can ensure that the former happens, rather than the latter.
+With a clear and engaging customer education strategy – and video at its core – you can ensure that the former happens, rather than the latter.

-To learn even more about customer education and how to retain your customers for much longer, check out our Ultimate Guide: Onboarding Users with Video.
+To learn even more about customer education and how to retain your customers for much longer, check out our ultimate guide to onboarding users with video.